peluche/SWE-to-MLE/content/grimoire/index.md

 ## Squared Residual
 $SR = (1 - p)^2$ loss function used for backpropagation.
 Works best on `[1, inf]`, for `[0, 1]` see [[cross entropy]](#cross-entropy).

+## STE
+Straight-Through Estimator.
+A way to pass gradients through a non-differentiable function (often used with Quantization).

 ## Surprise
 $Surprise = log({1 \over Probability}) = log(1) - log(Probability)$ Note: the surprise of something with probability 0 is undefined (division by zero, or log(0)).